B2B Market Segmentation Guide

 Segment Activation

 Segment activation translates market segments operationally into executable campaigns with segment-specific messaging, channels, and offers.
-Successful activation requires close sales and marketing alignment on segment definitions and operational handoffs.
+Close sales and marketing alignment on segment definitions and operational handoffs is what separates activation that drives revenue from activation that just produces activity.

 Related Terms: